asanetargoss/HardcoreAlchemy/README.md

 In addition, you may also want to take the latest available config zip from the same folder, which will be added to `run/config/`.
 This will make some aspects of development easier, such as not losing your spawnpoint when testing deaths.

 ### Workspace setup

 * Create a folder and clone this repository in a subfolder
 * Navigate into the subfolder of the cloned repository.
 Create the `libs/` folder and optionally the `run/config/` folder if they do not exist
     * In the `libs/` folder, copy the mod dependencies you have downloaded from the Dependencies step
     * Optionally, into the `run/config` folder, also copy the configs you have downloaded
-* Run `./gradlew setupDecompWorkspace eclipse`
+* Run `./gradlew core:setupDecompWorkspace core:eclipse`
-    * `setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc and updates access transformers
+    * `core:setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc and updates access transformers
-    * `eclipse` makes everything available for the Eclipse IDE and should be removed/replaced if using IntelliJ Idea
+    * `core:eclipse` makes everything available for the Eclipse IDE and should be removed/replaced if using IntelliJ Idea
-* If using Eclipse and you want to make changes to the code, you can use the top folder as a workspace and import the subfolder as a project
+* If using Eclipse and you want to make changes to the code, you can use the top folder (or even higher folder) as a workspace and import the subfolder as a project

 ### Compiling
-* To compile, run `./gradlew build`.
-Output will be in `build/libs/`.
+* To compile, run `./gradlew core:build`.
+Output will be in `core/build/libs/`.
 The jar name will be `hardcorealchemy-[version].jar` where `[version]` is defined in `build.gradle`.

 ### Development tips
 * Successfully used gradle commands before but they aren't working anymore because your internet is down?
 No problem!
 Just add the `-offline` flag to your gradle command and it should work normally again.
-* `./gradlew setupDecompWorkspace eclipse` may need to be re-run under the following circumstances:
+* `./gradlew core:setupDecompWorkspace core:eclipse` may need to be re-run under the following circumstances:
     * Adding/changing mods in `libs/`
     * Updating dependencies in other places like `build.gradle`
     * Updating access transformers (found at "src/main/resources/META-INF/hardcorealchemy_at.cfg")